Thursday, 11 June 2009

 l

-It opened in 1932 at a time of severe economic recession; public works tended to continue at that time (as they do at present) so as not to worsen unemployment.
-It was designed by RG Whitley and constructed by Messrs Dorman, Long and Co.
+The present bridge opened in 1932 at a time of severe economic recession.
+Public works tended to continue at that time (as they do now) so as not to worsen unemployment.
+The bridge was designed by R.G.
+Whitley and constructed by Messrs Dorman, Long and Co.